Kharacternyk/viter/README.md

 cd viter
 python3 viter.py
 ```
+To run a custom program, run `python3 viter.py /path/to/program`.

 You may want either to give `viter.py` executable rights and link it from somewhere in your PATH or create a .desktop file for it.

 # Usage